Introducing: My Back To School Bubble

 Author: Hilary Rogers; Illustrators: Ntwali, Uwera, Bagirishya & Iradukunda; Creative Director: Michael Ross

 As the world recovers from the effects of COVID-19 and begins to reopen, many of us are attempting to adjust to a new normal.
-The story of ‘My Back to School Bubble’ aims to use the power of diverse storytelling to reinforce public health messages including the importance of hand and respiratory hygiene while reassuring children that everyone makes mistakes, helping to combat feelings of anxiety that have been reported by parents.
+The story of ‘My Back to School Bubble’ was created to fill the gap in age-appropriate resources to support children returning to school amidst the COVID-19 pandemic helping to combat feelings of anxiety that have been reported by parents and to reinforce public health messages including the importance of hand and respiratory hygiene while reassuring children that everyone makes mistakes.

 This e-book was created in partnership with e-Bug, a free Public Health England educational resource for classroom and home use, and makes learning about micro-organisms, the spread, prevention, and treatment of infection fun and accessible for all teachers and students.